 James Tanner (d about 1860) made various improvements to the estate, including constructing a new bridge, Head Bridge, adjacent to the south entrance; in 1857 he was said to have 'greatly improved both the mansion and grounds within the last few years' (Billing 1857).
 At James Tanner's death the estate was left equally to his sons John Vowler Tanner and James Tanner, who was agent to the Earl of Portsmouth's Eggesford estate.
 This arrangement led to disputes, and the estate was let until it was inherited by Charles Peile Tanner in 1903.
 Charles Tanner made few changes to the estate before his death in 1964, when it passed to his niece, Miss J M Stoddart.
 Miss Stoddart continued her late uncle's management regime into the late 20th century, and in 1974 made over part of the estate to the Wildfowl and Wetlands Trust.
 Miss Stoddart died in 2000 and the house was left to Hugh Kenyon, the son of Miss Stoddart's second cousin Mary, and his wife Kate.

-The Wildfowl and Weltands Trust sold the remainder of the estate to James and Nick Brent in 2003 and they devolped the Home Farm site in to a home for thier family.
+The Wildfowl and Weltands Trust sold the remainder of the estate to James and Nicky Brent in 2003 and they devolped the Home Farm site in to a home for their family.
 In 2010 the Brent family sold the estate to the Lichfield Trust.
 In 2016 Hugh and Kate Kenyon sold Kingsnympton Park House to the Lichfield Trust so at long last the estate is back in single ownership.

 Todays Kings Nympton has two churches, the beautiful St. James’s and the more modern Methodist Church.
 We also have a primary school, a pre-school, an excellent parish hall and a well equipped playing field.